-The Commission considers that the draft rule is likely to contribute to the national gas objective by providing market participants with greater clarity on how the market can manage unexpected events and market stress, allowing more timely and efficient decision making.
+The Commission considers that the rule will or is likely to contribute to the national gas objective by providing market participants with greater clarity on how the market can manage unexpected events and market stress.
+This will allow for more timely and efficient decision making, and may lead to prices more accurately reflecting market conditions.

-The draft rule would improve the market framework to incentivise efficient decision making by market participants in times of market stress.
-Providing confidence that market participants will have the incentive to undertake risk management strategies in accordance with their respective risk preferences will facilitate a market solution.
-The draft rule would remove the ability of market participants to declare participant force majeure and thereby require AEMO to make a decision regarding the declaration of system force majeure, which may alter the financial outcomes in the market.
+The rule aligns the National Gas Rules with the causer pays principle, which seeks to make market participants financially responsible for the consequences of actual injections or withdrawals differing from those scheduled.
+The rule will remove the ability of market participants to declare participant force majeure and thereby require AEMO to make a decision regarding the declaration of system force majeure, which may alter the financial outcomes in the market.
+Therefore, the rule will incentivise appropriate risk management practices.